flatironinstitute/figpack/docs/misc_tutorial.md

-# Extensions Tutorial
+# Miscellaneous Tutorial

-This tutorial shows how to create views defined in figpack extensions.
-Extensions are separate packages that can be installed to add new types of visualizations to figpack.
+This tutorial shows some miscellaneous views in figpack extensions.

 ## figpack_force_graph